Some interesting articles about Steadicams

 brain is doing when you're wearing a Steadicam is learning a whole new

 way of balancing.
-How long does it take to learn to drive a car? - different
+How long does it take to learn to drive a car? -

-just an introduction to Steadicam.
-Even at the end of the 5 day course
+are essentially just an introduction to Steadicam.
+Even at the end of

-at Beaconsfield you realise that you are still just beginning.
+the 5 day course at Beaconsfield you realise that you are still just

 Question: Are there any exercises that you do to build up your